chan-sccp/sccp_manager/README.md

 ```
 Version 14.3.

 This is the latest version of sccp_manager and has many bug fixes.
 It is targetted for FreePbx 16 and as such requires PHP > 7.3.
 It works fine with FreePbx 15 as long as you can upgrade PHP (this cannot be done if you use commercial modules).
-There are changes to the database structure, and so this cannot be easily reverted to prior versions with =out using a backup, which the installer will create.
+There are changes to the database structure, and so this cannot be easily reverted to prior versions without using a backup, which the installer will create.
 If you are using a VM,  it is recommended to take a snapshot before upgrading.
 ```
 https://github.com/chan-sccp/sccp_manager/archive/refs/heads/v14.2.zip
 ```